Time Zones in Taiwan

 what is the dialing code for Taiwan?

 Taiwan’s international dialing code is +886.
-If you are calling a Taiwan number from abroad, you begin with +886 before the local number.
+If you are calling a business contact, hotel, or local office in Taiwan from another country, you begin with +886 before the local number.